Certifiers Make Neural Networks Vulnerable to Availability Attacks: Threat Model

-If the application does not allow a decrease of the system's integrity, the other option is to accept decreased availability.
-The simplest form of fallback is to not take action in the abstain case.
-For example, an authentication system might simply refuse access if it cannot reliably determine the identity of a user, or an autonomous vehicle might stop when its obstacle detection fails.
+If the application does not allow a decrease in the system's integrity, the other option is to accept decreased availability.
+The simplest form of fallback is not to take action in the abstain case.
+For example, an authentication system might simply refuse access if it cannot reliably determine the identity of a user, or an autonomous vehicle might stop.

 Beyond these direct abstain options, we also consider fallbacks that require additional resources in this category.
-Among these fallback options is the usage of a more precise certifier that has a higher precision at the cost of a higher computational complexity.
+Among these fallback options are more precise certifiers with higher precision at the cost of higher computational complexity.
+While these fallback strategies do not directly cause system outages, they require additional resources.
+Since resources are constrained in practice, an attacker can perform an algorithm complexity attack, which causes the system to overload and become unavailable.